xapian/xapian-docsprint/xapian-core-rst/valueranges.rst

     };

-If you want to support open-ended ranges, you need to handle begin or end being empty suitably.  ``Xapian::QueryParser`` won't call your subclass with both begin and end being empty.
+If you want to support open-ended ranges, you need to handle begin or end being empty suitably.  xapian-class:`QueryParser` won't call your subclass with both begin and end being empty.

 Using Several ValueRangeProcessors